erikshafer/event-sourcing-ecommerce/README.md

 This may take a moment to complete if this is your first time running the code.
 Specifically if you need to pull down the Docker images and then run the containers.

-If there are no visible errors and you see a `Running 6/6` message output, all the Docker components, AKA the background services, are running successfully.
+If there are no visible errors, and you see a `Running 6/6` message output, all the Docker components, AKA the background services, are running successfully.
 Hooray!

-### End services in Docker via terminal
+### End services in Docker via terminal <a id='7.4'></a>

-As we ran `docker-compose` as a detached process, so we can continue to use the same terminal, we will need to manually stop the services as well with docker's compose feature.
+As we ran `docker-compose` as a detached process, so we can continue to use the same terminal, we will need to manually stop the services as well with the docker-compose feature.
 That can be done with the following command:

 ```bash
 docker-compose down